How to Create a School Kindness Challenge

 Start with a Clear Goal

-Maybe you just want to try to run a school-wide event for the first time and a kindness initiative seems like a good place to start.
+Maybe you want to try to run a school-wide event for the first time, and a kindness initiative seems like a good place to start.

-- Track kind acts.
-Set up a kindness trackerโa poster, jar, or digital toolโto collect and celebrate acts of kindness.
+• Track kind acts.
+Set up a kindness tracker (e.g., a poster, jar, or digital tool) to collect and celebrate acts of kindness.
 You could make a certain number of acts correspond to donations to a local charity.

-- Measure participation.
-Encourage friendly competition by recognizing the most kind acts completed by a grade level or class.
+• Measure participation.
+Encourage friendly competition by recognizing the grade level or class with the most kind acts.

-- Track your implementation.
-How did you do organizing and running this event?
+• Track your implementation.
+How did you organize and run this event?

 A clear goal will help your challenge stay focused and make it easier to share its impact later.